When is the OBF held?

-No matter what your age, please be prepared to show proper identification in order to gain access to the festival.
-Valid ID includes an Oregon Identification card, any state driver's license or ID card with photo, a passport, or a United States military identification card with photo.
+No matter what your age, please be prepared to show proper identification as proof of age in order to gain access to the festival.
+Valid ID includes a valid state driver license with a photo; a valid ID card issued by a state with photo, name, date of birth and physical description; a valid passport; or a valid United States military identification card.
 We are unable to accept any foreign driver's license (with the exception of Canada).
 Note that the identification cannot be expired at the time of the festival.

 Can I bring my child?

 Minors are allowed during all hours of the OBF with a parent; guardians are not acceptable.
 Parents of minors ages 14 to 20 will be required to sign a form accepting responsibility for the minor while onsite.
 DO NOT purchase a mug for your minor.
 Minors receive free handcrafted soda in the Crater Lake handcrafted soda garden, served in provided plastic cups (no tasting mugs allowed) for all minors and designated drivers.
 We also have a face painter in there from 1-5pm Friday through Sunday.
 The Soda Garden is located on the riverside of the festival, three tents north of the Pine Street Esplanade entrance.